Muhtasham/pod-helper/README.md

 ![](assets/demo.png)

-UPD added support for real-time ASR
+See demo of real-time ASR running locally with 2.5GB of VRAM.
 ![](assets/real-time.gif)

 Pod-Helper is an advanced audio processing tool that goes beyond transcribing at lightning speed.
 It also offers audio repair capabilities using the MLM (Masked Language Model) objective to ensure your content maintains its quality and vibe.

 ## Features:
-- ⚡ Lightning-fast audio transcription.
+- ⚡ Real-time audio transcription with TRT-LLM optimized Whisper model.
-- 🛠️ Audio corruption repair.
+- 🛠️ Audio corruption repair via good old Roberta.
-- ✨ Ensures your content's vibe is just right.
+- ✨ Sentiment analysis to gauge the mood of the content.

 ## Gen AI on RTX PCs Developer Contest Entry details: